monikase/AI_Ethics/Fairness_Implementation_Playbook/Fair_AI_Scrum_Toolkit.md

-## The Fair AI Scrum Toolkit will connect with other components of the Fairness Implementation Playbook in several ways:
+## Connection to other components:

 - It will provide the team-level foundation for organizational fairness governance outlined in **Organizational Integration Toolkit**.
 - Ceremony modifications will include review points for architecture-specific fairness considerations from **Advanced Architecture Cookbook**.